JohannesBuchner/pyfc/docs/api_ref.rst

 Manipulation functions
 ----------------------

-Various functions exist which support manipulations of fractal cubes:
+Various functions exist which support manipulations of fractal cubes.
+Note that these exist as members of the cube object itself as well, e.g., :func:`fc.mirror`:

 .. autofunction:: pyFC.slice
 .. autofunction:: pyFC.tri_slice